Nurul-ain2022/dsc-phase-1-project/README.md

 - More data that will help do a cost benefit analysis for the actual cost of creating these movies.

--A predictive model to make an analysis on whether Microsoft should acquire the best performing movie studio or stick to starting theirs from scratch.
+- A predictive model to make an analysis on whether Microsoft should acquire the best performing movie studio or stick to starting theirs from scratch.

 ## For more information